Police need a valid search warrant to search your vehicle—UNLESS one of the following five (5) circumstances applies:

 Search and seizure laws regarding cars originate in the Fourth Amendment to the U.S. Constitution6—and Article I, Section 13, of the California Constitution.7

 These constitutional sections provide that all citizens have the right to be free from “unreasonable searches and seizures.”8

-Here are some examples of situations in which police may lawfully search your car in California:
+Here are some examples of situations in which police may lawfully search your car:

 - After hearing from a police informant that you are a leader in a criminal street gang, the police obtain a warrant from a judge allowing them to search your car for evidence of the gang's activities.